kevinle108/data-analysis-2023/README.md

 ## Special Thanks
 - Thank you to Tre, Von, and the entire Code:You organization for providing a wonderful community to learn Python and Data Analysis!
-- Thank you to PokeApi for providing such an extensive and free api
+- Thank you to PokeApi for providing such an extensive and free api - Learn more about it here: https://pokeapi.co/